rriemann/blog/_posts/2015-07-08-impressions-from-romania.md

 Once arrived, we walk up the mountain.
 The castle is not open for visits, because we are out of season.
 In general, we meet only very few tourists.
-That’s bad for the little artesian market where people must be freezing like hell `;)`, but good for us.
+That’s bad for the little artesian market where people must be freezing like hell :wink:, but good for us.
 After the trip, we have dinner in a traditional restaurant.
 The food reminded on Hungarian dishes - probably the most eastern kitchen I knew so far.